-3. If the Offeror has had a contract terminated for default in the last five years, describe such incident.
-Submit full details for the default including the other parties' name, address, and phone number.
-Present the Offeror's position on the matter.
-The University will evaluate the facts and may, at its sole discretion, reject the proposal on the grounds of the experience.
-If the Offeror has experienced no such termination for the default in the past five years, so indicate.
+Offeror should submit full details of their terms for default including the other parties' name, address, and phone number and present the Offeror's position on the matter.
+The University will evaluate the facts and may, at its sole discretion, reject the proposal on the grounds of the past experience.
+If no such termination for default has been experienced by the Offeror in the past five years, so indicate.